liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

 # Liferay APIs

-An API is an *application programing interface* that can be invoked from your own code, either directly through a Java invocation or through web services, to perform an action or set of actions.
+An *Application Programing Interface* (API) is a protocol that, when invoked, performs an action or set of actions.
+You can invoke an API from your own code directly through a Java invocation, or through web services.
 This chapter provides an overview of several essential Liferay APIs available to you for use in developing your Liferay Portal.

 Liferay comes with a host of APIs that provide powerful portal and portlet services.
 The following table shows you the entities for which services are